 In addition to making a distinction between residents and transients, it is useful to consider potential land accessibility loss (e.g. Leone et al., 2013; Leone et al., 2014) and include, in a population exposure assessment, an inventory of the populations that would be isolated as a consequence of the floods and exposed subsequently to other hazards relating to glaciovolcanism, such as ash fall and lightning (Gudmundsson et al., 2008).

-In this study, a spatiotemporal analysis of population exposure to floods is performed in the Markarfljót outwash plain and in the Öræfi district (Figure VI-1), two regions of Iceland that have been subjected to severe volcanogenic floods in the last millennium.
+the Markarfljót outwash plain and in the Öræfi district (Figure VI-1), two regions of Iceland that have been subjected to severe volcanogenic floods in the last millennium.